Vikku018/student-social-media-addiction-powerbi/README.md

 	- WhatsApp is the most used platform

-	- Single students show higher addiction levels
+	- Single students show higher social media addiction levels

 	- Mental health varies by gender and relationship status